tabholt/detecting_edgeworth_cycles/README.md

 # Detecting Edgeworth Cycles
+Replication package for paper "[Detecting Edgeworth Cycles](https://ssrn.com/abstract=3934367)" by Timothy Holt, Mitsuru Igami, and Simon Scheidegger (2023).

-Replication scripts for "Detecting Edgeworth Cycles".
-The scripts in this repository allow the user to test the various parametric, random forest, and LSTM models that were detailed in the paper.
+The scripts in this repository allow the user to test the various parametric, random forest, and LSTM models that were detailed in the paper, and plot random samples of the labeled data.

 ## Cloning the Repository
 To run the code, you must first download (clone) this repository: